tuyunbin/tuyunbin.github.io/_pages/about.md

 # 🔥 News
-- 2025.01: I will be serving as an Senior Program Committee (SPC) for IJCAI 2026.
+- 2025.01: I will be serving as an Senior Program Committee (SPC) for IJCAI-ECAI 2026.
 - 2025.01: I will be serving as an Area Chair (AC) for ACL 2026.
 - 2025.11: A paper is accepted by IEEE TMM.
 Congrats to Zhuo Tao!
 - 2025.09: A paper is accepted by IEEE TVCG.
 Congrats to Minghao Liu!